 The medical transcription profession does not require a degree.
 However, there are programs in medical transcription that can lead to career opportunities.
 This article discusses one school within 15 miles of Arlington that features training; there is also a table at the end with some important school statistics.

 - Northern Virginia Community College is a public, two-year institution with a few campuses located within 20 minutes of downtown Arlington.
-It offers a certificate program in medical transcription.
+It offers two courses in medical transcription.

 Find schools that offer these popular programs